zacanger/niddesa/text/generated-translations/cullaniddesa/20-chinese-google.md

 alone is a hero.
 After the bondage of the family member is cut off, after he is broken, after abandoning, after being driven away, after the end, making him go to non-existence After."
-After cutting off the bondage of his family members for the hero, he should walk alone like a rhino horn.
+After cutting off the bondage of his family members for the hero, he should walk alone like a rhinoceros horn.

 Because of that, the single enlightened person said: